No Bake Cookies are chocolate oatmeal cookies made in a pan then cooled, made with cocoa, oats, and peanut butter in 20 minutes!

 - I like to use a small ice cream scoop, about 1-2 tablespoon sized, which helps make sure all of the cookies come out the same.
 Plus it’s faster than adding tablespoonfuls with actual spoons.

 - If you want extra chocolate, try adding a cup of semi-sweet chocolate chips at the very end.
 You can also add chopped walnuts, almonds, or pecans.

 - You can use regular cocoa or dark chocolate cocoa.

 - Top with flakey sea salt for a sweet and salty flavor.

-- Even though we’re not going to bake these, I still recommend lining your cookie sheet with parchment paper, to stop the cookies from sticking and also to make cleanup easier.
+- Even though you’re not going to bake these, I still recommend lining your cookie sheet with parchment paper, to stop the cookies from sticking and also to make cleanup easier.

 - 1/2 cup whole milk

 - 1 3/4 cups white sugar

 - 2 teaspoons vanilla extract